satyamkumar420/rag-agent/API_KEYS_SETUP.md

 ## 🎯 Ready to Launch

-Once you have both API keys:
+Once you have all API keys:

 1. **Set the environment variables**
 2. **Run the application:**